YuthanaR/YuthanaR/README.md

-### Hi there 👋 I am learning how to write README on GitHub.com
+# Hi there 👋 Let's learn building web applications
 🤔 I am interested in developing web applications with AspNetCore.
 My favorites computer programming and technologies are mostly from Microsoft likes c#, Asp.Net core, Asp.Net framework, EntityFramework etc. I also like JavaScript and coding web applications with Angular, React.
 I normaly use Visual Studio and Visual studio code for coding the applications.

 I am now learning how to build authrozie server with Identity server using Micrsoft technology Duende IdentityServer.
 Here are project concept: